 - In Axiom forms, you can set up drilling for a Formatted Grid component or a Data Grid component.
-For more information, see the Axiom Forms and Dashboards Guide. - In web reports, you can set up drilling for a Data Grid component.
-For more information, see the Web Reports Guide.
+For more information, see the Axiom Forms and Dashboards Guide. - In web reports, you can set up drilling for the report grid.
+For more information, see the Intelligence Center and Web Reports Guide.